SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Approach

-Finally, for each code fragment and its corresponding optimization strategy, we aggregate all relevant information and invoke the LLM to generate the optimized result.
-As we have seen in Figure~\ref{fig:2-prompt}, the prompt includes information such as the location of the code fragment to be optimized, the optimization strategy to be applied, and the complete code requiring optimization.
-For further details, please refer to Section \ref{sec-motiv}.
+Finally, for each selected proposal, we compile all relevant context and invoke the LLM to generate the optimized result.
+As illustrated in Figure~\ref{fig:2-prompt}, the prompt includes: the location of the code fragment to be optimized, the optimization strategy to be applied, and the complete code requiring optimization.
+For further details, please refer to Section~\ref{sec-example}.
+The complete prompt template is provided in Appendix~\ref{sec-9-2-4}.

+In the second step, ranking optimization proposals by the number of matching rules helps filter out spurious matches from rule generation errors or imprecise patterns, while proposals supported by multiple independent Semgrep rules are more likely to represent genuine optimization opportunities, thereby mitigating \emph{imprecision}.
+For a detailed theoretical analysis of this aggregation mechanism, please refer to Section~\ref{sec-3-4-2}.